mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 There is no current way to prevent such ambiguity during set member resolution, both for operators who create the legitimate objects and those who try to resolve them.

-While not defined in the standard, most IRRs allow scoping a set name to an ASN by using single colons, e.g. `AS65000:AS-EXAMPLE`, possibly with authorization required through aut-num AS65000.
+Two previous enhancements to reduce set name collisions have been standardized. however, the problem persists\:

+- {{RFC2622}} Section 5.1 defines hierarchical set names, such as `AS65000:AS-EXAMPLE`
+  which may also have additional authorization requirements for the referred aut-num.
-However, this authorization only works within a single IRR registry.
+  However, this authorization only works within a single IRR registry, and doesn't allow the correct external IRR to be specified, if the object in question is not local to the IRR registry storing the referring set.
-It only helps for some accidental conflicts.
+- {{RFC2725}} Section 9.6 defines external repository (IRR) references.
+  This allows for the correct IRR registry to be specified for a set member object by using the SOURCE:: notation however, this syntax isn't supported in the members filed of set objects.

 To solve this, this documents adds `src-members` to as-set and route-set objects, using a IRR registry name prefix with a double colon.